orbit-love/orbit-model/README.md

 They will appreciate activities that pair them with prominent members of the community and offer deeper learning or development experiences.
 As a Contributor, they’re making a strong contribution to the community, and the recognition and opportunities provided to them should be commensurate with that.

-## Orbit 1 - Core
+## Orbit 1 - Advocates

-Orbit 1 is reserved for the inner circle, the Core members.
+Orbit 1 is reserved for the inner circle, the Advocates.
 These individuals have very high love for the community, taking on important challenges and playing a leadership role.
 They're known to many other members, who look to them for guidance and help.
 They may head one or more large groups inside of the community.

-The relationship with the core is close, personal, and transparent.
+The relationship with the Advocates is close, personal, and transparent.
 They appreciate getting early access to products and events, access to people at the Team level, and opportunities that are specific to their individual goals.

-For example, you could use your network to help a Core member find a new job, or if they have a large audience you could offer to sponsor or contribute to their newsletter.
+For example, you could use your network to help an Advocate find a new job, or if they have a large audience you could offer to sponsor or contribute to their newsletter.

 ## Orbit 0 - Team